aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ## Reference vectors and ref.pt.0

-The fundamental components of `reference geometry` used to create LM3d3 are three `reference vectors`, and a single `reference point` (ref.pt.0), which was placed equidistant between LM 04 and LM 05.
-The three `reference vectors` were subsequently placed between LMs 01 and ref.pt.0 (Vector 1), ref.pt.0 and LM 06 (Vector 2), and LMs 04 and 05 (Vector 3).
+The fundamental components of `reference geometry` used to create LM3d3 consist of three `reference vectors`, and a single `reference point` (ref.pt.0), placed equidistant between LM 04 and LM 05.
+The three `reference vectors` were placed between LM 01 and ref.pt.0 (Vector 1), ref.pt.0 and LM 06 (Vector 2), and LMs 04 and 05 (Vector 3).
 These three `reference vectors` serve as the foundation for the suite of `reference geometry` used to place the semilandmarks.

 ``` r
 knitr::include_graphics('images/lm3d3.vectors.png')